Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/samples/Sample2_ManagingResourceGroups.md

     Subscription subscription = armClient.DefaultSubscription;
 ```

 This is a scoped operations object, and any operations you perform will be done under that subscription.
-From this object you have access to all children via container objects
-or you can access individual children by id.
+From this object, you have access to all children via container objects.
+Or you can access individual children by ID.

 ```csharp
     ArmClient armClient = new ArmClient(new DefaultAzureCredential());
     Subscription subscription = armClient.DefaultSubscription;